EZ7051/LPRNet_Pytorch/README.md

-# Real-Time AI Model Optimization and Deployment
+# Real-Time AI Model Optimization

 This project focuses on optimizing and deploying a real-time AI model for License Plate Recognition (LPR).
 The pipeline includes model pruning, quantization, and graph-level optimizations using TVM, AutoTVM, and fine-tuning techniques to achieve reduced inference time and model size while maintaining accuracy.